 - This means your potential returns are spread across two outcomes (win and place) for the same horse.

-- If you placed a $10 win bet and a $10 place bet separately, it would cost $20.
+- If you placed a $10 win bet and a $10 place bet separately, the total cost would be $20.

-Each way bets can seem complicated at first but essentially it’s just two connected bets – a win and place – for the cost of one.
+Each-way bets can seem complicated at first, but essentially it’s just two connected bets – a win and a place – for the cost of one.

 Each Way Multi Bets Explained